13 Serious Effects of Cigarette Smoking on Environment and Human Health

 Surveys and clinical studies prove that smoking cigarettes cause several health risks for humans.
 The following are the health risks associated with regular smoking.

 Smoking is one of the leading causes of lung cancer deaths in the world.
-The smoke contains carcinogenic particles which increase smokers’ risk of developing cancers of the lungs, esophagus, throat and larynx.
+The smoke contains carcinogenic particles that increase smokers’ risk of developing cancers of the lungs, esophagus, throat and larynx.
 Smoking is also associated with cancers of the bladder, pancreas, lips, kidney, uterus and cervix.

 b.
-Autoimmune disorder
+Autoimmune Disorder

-Smoking suppresses the body’s immune system thus increasing vulnerability to infections and diseases.
+Smoking suppresses the body’s immune system, thus increasing vulnerability to infections and diseases.
 For this reason, smokers are vulnerable to respiratory infections.
-Further, it causes numerous autoimmune diseases including rheumatoid arthritis and Crohn’s disease.
+Further, it causes numerous autoimmune diseases, including rheumatoid arthritis and Crohn’s disease.
 It equally plays a role in the periodic flare-ups of autoimmune diseases.

 c.
-Type 2 diabetes
+Type 2 Diabetes

 The most recent clinical research reveals the existence of a link between type 2 diabetes and smoking.
 The study indicates that smokers are 30% to 40% more likely to suffer from type 2 diabetes compared to nonsmokers.

 d.
-Premature deaths
+Premature Deaths

-Smoking leads to premature death because of the associated health risks including respiratory, cancer and vascular diseases.
-Smokers’ lives are shortened by at least 10 years compared to non-smokers.
+Smoking leads to premature death because of the associated health risks, including respiratory cancer and vascular diseases.
+Smokers’ lives are shortened by at least 10 years compared to nonsmokers.
 According to the World Health Organization (WHO), cigarette smoking is responsible for more than 5 million deaths each year.

 e.
 Lung Disease